 The DPS Board finally recognized Anderson’s grooming and pedophilia this week and issued a statement that the Board will vote to censure Anderson Friday.

-Anderson, the consummate “black victim,” sent a scathing public letter to the Board, once again painting himself as the victim of racism and just being Tay.
+Anderson, the consummate “black victim,” sent to the Board, once again painting himself as the victim of racism and just being Tay.
 He made no mention in his letter of the victims or his willingness to admit sexting not one but multiple teenage DPS students:

 “The report that the Board of Education praised showed that the claims of sexaul assault were unsubstainted, I took accountability again for my actions as a teenager, I was forthcoming and did not lie throughout this process.
 It also showed that when I exchanged messages with someone and once I learned their age, I was the one to immediately cease communications with them.
-I willingly gave that information to ILG and when asked about it by 9news on July 15th, I owned my mistake.”
+I willingly gave that information to ILG and when asked about it by ”

 Anderson continues into his racism claims…